wasp-lang/wasp/web/docs/auth/email.md

 ![Auth UI](/img/authui/all_screens.gif)

-:::caution Using email auth and social auth together If a user signs up with Google or Github (and you set it up to save their social provider e-mail info on the `User` entity), they'll be able to reset their password and login with e-mail and password.
+:::caution Using email auth and social auth together If a user signs up with Google or Github (and you set it up to save their social provider e-mail info on the `User` entity), they'll be able to reset their password and login with e-mail and password ✅

-If a user signs up with the e-mail and password and then tries to login with a social provider (Google or Github), they won't be able to do that.
+If a user signs up with the e-mail and password and then tries to login with a social provider (Google or Github), they won't be able to do that ❌

 In the future, we will lift this limitation and enable smarter merging of accounts.
 :::

-## Setting up email authentication
+## Setting Up Email Authentication

 We'll need to take the following steps to set up email authentication:
 1. Enable email authentication in the Wasp file
 1. Add the user entity
 1. Add the routes and pages
-1. Use Auth UI components in our pages ✨
+1. Use Auth UI components in our pages
 1. Set up the email sender

 Structure of the `main.wasp` file we will end up with: